 Proteins in the diet affect brain performance because they provide the amino acids from which neurotransmitters are made.
-The two important amino acids, tryptophan and tyrosine, are precursors of neurotransmitter.
+The two important amino acids, tryptophan, and tyrosine are precursors of neurotransmitters.
 Fats are major components of the brain cell membrane and the myelin sheath around each nerve.
-So, our diet must include adequate amount of fat and the right kinds of fat can greatly affect brain development and performance.
+So, our diet should include an adequate amount of fat and the right kinds of fat can greatly affect brain development and performance.

 Minerals are also critical to mental functioning and performance.
 Magnesium and manganese are needed for brain energy.
 Zinc is essential in protecting your mind and brain from the aging symptoms of forgetfulness.
 Sodium, potassium, and calcium are important in the thinking process and facilitate the transmission of messages.
 Iron is also required to carry oxygen to the brain cells and aids in the formation of brain neurotransmitters, which affect attention and learning capacities .